HUANGLIZI/ScribbleVC/README.md

 This repository is the official implementation of the paper ScribbleVC: Scribble-supervised Medical Image Segmentation with Vision-Class Embedding (ACM MM 2023).

-The ScribbleVC is compatible with [WSL4MIS](https://github.com/HiLab-git/WSL4MIS) Codebase, feel free to use it.
+The ScribbleVC has been compatible with [WSL4MIS](https://github.com/HiLab-git/WSL4MIS) Codebase, feel free to use it.

 ## Datasets